sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 Refers to a backend (manager) consumer (same meaning as OAuth2 client).
 The scope of a client is determined on a per project basis but generally there are the following types:

   * Manager client web app
-  * Realm web app
+  * Realm web app(s)
-  * Realm console/mobile app
+  * Realm console/mobile app(s)

 Clients have a 1-1 mapping with clients in keycloak.

 ### Client instance
 Refers to an instance of a client; not necessarily an app installation - think of a user loading a web app in their browser, this is a client instance, just like an installation of a console app on an Android/iOS device.

-### Asset location
+### Asset and asset location
-Asset location refers to a well known attribute called location which is defined on an asset; any asset can have a location, how the location is updated is specific to the asset type and whether the location attribute is linked to a protocol.
+Asset in the scope of this document refers specifically to assets that have a geographical location and asset location refers to a well known attribute called location which is defined on the asset; how the location is updated is specific to the asset type and whether the location attribute is linked to a protocol.
 Some example scenarios: -

 * GPS Tracker - A GPS tracker with internet connection (dedicated device, smart phone/watch, etc); the device pushes its location to the server, an asset is used to represent the tracker and its location is updated when an update is received from the physical device.
 Provides fine grained location data and following concerns must be considered: